SIM Content Enhancement Professional Developer

 It was amazing to see how SIM can be implemented throughout departments and even entire schools and the impact it can have.
 I was inspired to make that happen for my own school.
 Teachers also shared their challenges with school-wide implementation, which was also beneficial for many in the group.
 I realized that SIM is not only unique because it follows a coaching model, it is unique because it creates a network of professional developers who can collaborate and support one another.

-kjhunter614 Over 2 years ago
+kjhunter614 About 3 years ago

 VaLI